mc-lojek/mc-lojek/README.md

 # Hello, I'm Maciej, welcome to my world 🪐

 ### I'd like to describe myself in a few words:
-* 22 y/o guy from Poland
+* 22 y/o ambitious guy from Poland
 * Final year CS student at Gdansk University of Technology
 * Part-time Android developer (2y exp) at Drutex S.A.
 * Currently studying Spring framework and Linux